Insights from collectibles: Our friend time

 Because V!

 You cannot stay on track if you don’t know where you really want to go.
-What we want to get to is the core value being served by taking on the work.
-I just recently went through this practice again myself about my personal values around health.
-It’s the most powerful exercise we can do to get to our own truth for what we want to achieve.
+We want to get to the core value being served by taking on the work.
+I recently went through this practice again about my values around health.
+It’s the most powerful exercise we can do to get to the truth about what we want to achieve.
 Of note is that sometimes this exercise helps us identify what we can stop trying to accomplish because our underlying reason isn’t of any real value.
-But in most cases, we get to what will be our true motivation.
+But in most cases, we get to our true motivation.

-The more you practice this, the faster you will get to your core value.
-When we keep our core value at the forefront, resilience is a natural result because we are not looking at a circumstance without context.
-We are examining everything against how it can serve what matters to us in our life and work the most.
+The more you practice this, the faster you will reach your core value.
+Resiliency is a natural result when we keep our core values at the forefront because we do not look at a circumstance without context.
+We examine everything against how it can serve what matters most in our lives and work.

 What options am I avoiding?

-This is crucial because quite often what we refuse to consider is our best choice.
+This is crucial because, quite often, what we refuse to consider is our best choice.
 We all have non-negotiable positions.
 That’s not what this is about.
-This is about what we might be afraid to try or think isn’t a possibility for us.
-It’s about removing limitations, not compromising boundaries.
-When we are practicing a resilient lifestyle, how we perceive things will change and what we never considered before can move front and center.
+It’s about what we might be afraid to try or think isn’t possible for us.
+It’s about removing limitations and not compromising boundaries.
+When we practice a resilient lifestyle, how we perceive things will change, and what we never considered before can move front and center.

 It’s also about tackling resistance head-on.